godotengine/godot-docs/tutorials/plugins/running_code_in_the_editor.rst

         GD.Print("My resource just changed!");
     }

-Lastly, you should to disconnect the signal as the old resource being used and changed somewhere else would cause unneeded updates.
+Lastly, remember to disconnect the signal as the old resource being used and changed somewhere else would cause unneeded updates.

 .. tabs::